vaimo/composer-patches/docs/DEVELOPMENT.md

 ## Development Container

+### Option 1

 The modules ships with a dedicated development branch [devbox](https://github.com/vaimo/composer-changelogs/tree/devbox) which contains configuration for spinning up a dedicated development environment that can be used together with VSCode's [Remote Containers](https://code.visualstudio.com/docs/remote/containers).

 Note that there is no strict requirement to use such a setup, but it's what was used to author the plugin